 Our Catholic School

 Christ and his teachings are very much at the heart of all that we do at St Philip Evans.
 Together with parents and parish we seek to develop and nurture the Catholic faith of our children and bring them to a fuller understanding and knowledge of Catholic teaching and tradition.
-The vital partnership of home, school and parish provides the context for the lifelong process of religious formation
+The school is aware of the important role that parents have in developing and nurturing their child's faith.
+We seek to involve parents in our religious life through invitations to Masses, assemblies and liturgies.
+Our newsletters offer opportunities for children to share their learning in classroom religious education and specific parent RE newsletters are available on our web site.
+We recognise that the vital partnership of home, school and parish provides the context for the child's lifelong religious formation.

 The Catholic life of our school is rich in opportunities for children to encounter God and to deepen their relationship with Him as a loving, compassionate Father.

 Through prayer, both traditional and informal liturgies and Religious Education lessons children receive direct teaching of the faith.
 It is through the relationships and support for each other that children, staff and parents enjoy within the school community, we enable children to come to know and experience God's love.

 Religious symbols can be found throughout the school, often created by the children themselves.
 Displays of work in religious education are of very high quality and can be seen in classrooms and all around the school, including the schools main reception area.
 Each class has a prayer focus area with a liturgical cloth in the appropriate colour and symbols to match the season.

 Statues or crucifixes are present in every room in the school, highlighting our underlying belief that everything that we do at our school is founded on our Catholic faith.